Frequently Asked Questions

-There is currently no vaccine available to protect against COVID-19.
+In these early days of vaccine distribution and limited availability, physical distancing and wearing masks are still important.
 The best way to prevent getting sick is to avoid being exposed to the virus.
 Here are a few proactive steps everyone can take to protect themselves and others:

 - Stay home as much as possible, especially if you are at high risk for health complications if exposed.